tmcfarlin412/tmcfarlin412.github.io/_posts/2018-10-12-google-api-promises.md

 }
 ```

-This code results in responses with errors containing the reason "userRateLimitExceeded".
+This code results in responses with errors containing the reason `"userRateLimitExceeded"`.

 ## Queries per 100 seconds per user